hyosung11/Launch-School/journal.md

 10:01 Studied 8 cards in 1.46 minutes today (10.92s/card).
 I edited all 8 cards.

 10:27 Chatting with Saro about Dr. Riotto.
 Going to push a commit here and then go to the office workstation.
 I will do the Walk-through: Calculator assignment again to practice before starting the Mortgage Calculator.
 This is still fun and interesting and challenging and what I want to be doing.

+11:45 Did resume review with Christine Denning and scheduled an interview prep for Monday.
+Listening to music is great.
+I cleaned up the office and it feels good to be in here.

+11:50 Ready to practice the Assignment: Calculaor.

+13:14 So much to learn about Node, NPM, ESLint, config files.
+ESLint is not reading my `.eslintrc.yml` file.
+Eyes are strained and my legs are tired.
+I am going to the dining room table now.